-Who Qualifies for Unemployment Insurance in New Jersey?
+Who Can Get Unemployment Insurance in New Jersey?

-There are many qualifications for unemployment which must be met before starting the application process.
+There are many qualifications for unemployment that must be met before starting the application process.
 To apply for unemployment insurance in NJ, applicants must meet the following criteria:

 What are the Requirements for Unemployment in NJ?